Mennenth/SC2SmoothBrainifier/README.md

 You bought a $100 piece of bleeding-edge hardware.
 It has capacitive touch, high-fidelity haptics, trackpads, and a gyroscope.
 It is a masterpiece of modern engineering.

-And yet, to play a game on Windows in 2026, you are forced to make it masquerade as an Xbox 360 controller from 2005.
+And yet, to play a game on Windows in 2026, you are forced to make it masquerade as a $50 Xbox 360 controller from 2005.

 Why?
 Because Microsoft's driver ecosystem is a rusted-out dumpster fire.
 Windows is a trillion-dollar operating system that still treats any peripheral more complex than two sticks and a D-pad like it’s absolute witchcraft.